alekdavis/XslMail/README.md

 - Master (RU).xslt
 - Master_ZH-TW.xslt
 ```
 All master files must reside in the same folder.
+The location of the master file folder can be customized.

 ### Template files